yehhyunjo/cv/index.md

 [LinkedIn](https://www.linkedin.com/in/yehhyun-jo-01654924a)

 ---
 Hi, I’m Yehhyun, a biomedical engineering researcher with a focus on low-intensity focused ultrasound (LIFU) stimulation for therapeutics.
-I’m currently a Ph.D. student at KAIST, where I’m building tools and techniques that bridge neural engineering, imaging, and therapeutics.
+I’m currently a postdoctoral researcher at KAIST, where I’m building tools and techniques that bridge neural engineering, imaging, and therapeutics.

 My research explores how we can noninvasively stimulate specific neural circuits using ultrasound.
 I design closed-loop systems that combine electrophysiology, calcium imaging, and genetic tools to precisely map and modulate brain activity in real time.